wp-plugins/humancaptcha/readme.txt

 3. Deterring Viruses, Worms and Spam
 	CAPTCHAs may reduce the likelihood of e-mailed viruses, worms and spam, by only accepting an e-mail if it has been established that there is a human behind the sending computer.

+= Credits =

+Many thanks to TH90 of MPW D&D for the Persian translation files (fa_IR) Language: Persian, Country: Iran.

 == Installation ==